 Varieties of Capsicum are recorded as being a cultivated crop of Bolivia and Central America for thousands of years.
-The Sweet Pepper, a non-pungent variety, contains a recessive gene which has diminished the capsaicin alkaloid, the substance which makes the chile pepper taste “hot”.
+Sweet peppers are a non-pungent variety which contain a recessive gene which has diminished the capsaicin alkaloid, the substance which makes the chile pepper taste “hot”.
 In addition to green, some pods can ripen to shades of red, orange, yellow, purple and brown.
-There are 2,000 varieties in this species of pepper which is eaten fresh or in cooked dishes.
+There are 2,000 varieties in this species of pepper which are eaten fresh or in cooked dishes.

 Harvesting and Seed Production

 Mature fruits should be cut from the plant when they are firm and glossy.
 Depending on the variety, the true color of the mature fruit should be achieved before harvest.
 Fully mature, colored peppers (yellow, red, brown, orange, purple) are crisp and juicy.
 Sweet peppers have more vitamin A and C and higher sugar content than at the green stage, particularly as cool weather approaches.
 Seeds to be saved should come from fresh, fully mature fruit.
 The seed can be separated from the flesh either by hand or by grinding and washing.
 Rinsing the seeds with a mild vinegar or bleach solution will discourage some pest-borne diseases.
 The seeds should be dried quickly in moving air, stored at a temperature below 40° C (104° F ), at the lowest humidity possible.
 In closed containers, pepper seeds can be viable for 1-2 years.